 For purposes of the rules of the NYSE, we are and upon consummation of this offering expect to continue to be a "controlled company."
 Under NYSE rules, controlled companies are companies of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 Carlyle controls, and after the completion of this offering we expect will continue to control, more than 50% of the combined voting power of our common shares, with the right to designate a majority of the members of our Board of Directors for nomination for election and the voting power to elect such directors.
 Accordingly, we currently take advantage of certain exemptions from corporate governance requirements provided in the rules of the NYSE, and we intend to continue to take advantage of these exemptions from corporate governance requirements for so long as we continue to be a controlled company.
-Specifically, as a controlled company we are not required to have (i) a majority of independent directors, (ii) a nominating and corporate governance committee composed entirely of independent directors.
-Therefore, we do not have a majority of independent directors, and our nominating and corporate governance and compensation committees do not consist entirely of independent directors.
+Specifically, as a controlled company we are not required to have (i) a majority of independent directors, (ii) a nominating and corporate governance committee composed entirely of independent directors or (iii) a compensation committee composed entirely of independent directors or (iii) a compensation committee composed entirely of independent directors or (iii) a compensation committee do not consist entirely of independent directors.
 Accordingly, our shareholders do not have the same protections afforded to shareholders of companies that are subject to all of the NYSE rules.
-The controlled company exemption does not modify the independence requirements for the Audit Committee, and we are in compliance with the requirements of the Sarbanes-Oxley Act and the NYSE rules, which require that our Audit Committee be composed of at least three members, one of whom was independent upon the effective date of the registration statement that was filed in connection with the IPO and a majority of whom were independent within 90 days of the effective date of the registration statement that was filed in connection with the IPO.
-We intend to comply with the requirement
+The controlled company exemption does not modify the independence requirements for the Audit Committee, and we are in compliance with the requirements of the Sarbanes-Oxley Act and the NYSE rules, which require that our Audit Committee be composed of at least three members, one of whom was independent upon the effective date of the registration statement that was filed in connection with the IPO.
+We intend to comply with the requirements of the Sarbanes-Oxley Act and the NYSE rules, which require that each member of our Audit Commi